What 14 startup investors & advisors taught us about chasing (and finding) product-market fit

 - But, there are other indicators you should pay attention to along the way.

-- With that in mind, product-market fit is a spectrum, as opposed to something you definitely have or don’t.
+- Product-market fit is a spectrum, as opposed to something you definitely have or don’t.

 - Every business is unique, and metrics frameworks apply differently.
 Focus on the metrics that matter for your product, and make sure they’re clearly defined.